 - Having blood type A

-- Long term inflammation of stomach
+- Long-term inflammation of the stomach (Gastritis)

 - Helicobacter pylori (H. pylori) bacterial infection